Cristina Vulpe

 Biography

-I am a researcher in geotechnical engineering at the University of Western Australia.
-By using numerical modelling, coupled with laboratory and centrifuge testing, I provide safe and economic solutions for the deployment and management of onshore and offshore infrastructure.
+I am a researcher in geotechnical engineering at the University of Western Australia, working in the broad field of geotechnical asset management.
+My work focuses on developing safe and cost-effective solutions for the life cycle management of both onshore and offshore infrastructure.

 Roles and responsibilities